Tesco bomb campaign: Aftermath

 It was found that Dyer had no connection with Tesco.

-DSI James later revealed that Dyer "was an individual in desperate need of money and believing that Tesco's were the answer to all his problems."
-It emerged that Dyer had needed money to 'bail out' his video shop business, which at the time, wasn't successful.
+It emerged that Dyer had needed money to 'bail out' his video shop business, which at the time was not successful.

-DSI James added 'he made a number of simple mistakes and whereas people may think that in the future they can copy this offence, this is a very difficult type of offence to carry out and if you try it, you will be caught'.

 DS Swanton later stated Dyer's motivation was 'purely a financial one' and that Dyer was an 'incredibly dangerous man'.

 Dyer's house in Caroline Road, Kinson, was put up for sale in June 2001, for £87,500.
-Described as a 'modest property', it had fallen into a state of disrepair since Dyer had been arrested.

-The Bournemouth Daily Echo ran the story about Dyer's case across seven pages and for the first time, could tell readers how they had helped Dorset Police bring Dyer to justice.
+Described as a "modest property", it had fallen into a state of disrepair since Dyer had been arrested.
+The Bournemouth Daily Echo ran the story about Dyer's case across seven pages and, for the first time, could tell readers how they had helped Dorset Police bring Dyer to justice.
 DSI James later said: “The fact that this part of the operation proved successful and remained confidential does prove that trust can operate between the police and the media.

 Later incidents of extortion, similar to that of Dyer's, have also been compared to his campaign, including another extortion case against Tesco in 2007.

-Dyer was released from prison on license in 2007 and at that time, still lived in southern England.
+Dyer was released from prison on licence in 2007 and at that time still lived in southern England.

 An episode of the crime documentary series Real Crime was made about the campaign in 2009 and broadcast by ITV.
 The documentary featured interviews with Neal Butterworth, then-editor of the Bournemouth Daily Echo and DSI James, the police officer who led the investigation, as well as DS Phil Swanton and DC Alan Swanton.